Penang F.C.: Crest and colours

-Support
+Supporters

 Penang's traditional fanbase comes from all over the George Town area including the other suburbs such as Jelutong, Air Itam, Tanjung Bungah, Bayan Lepas and even from the mainland.
 Penang's hardcore supporters are the so-called Ultras Panthers supporters, also known as Green Terrace Comrades UP11.
 Ultras Panthers was founded in 2011.
 In every match the Penang team played, they will be found in a group standing at the supporters area.
 The main colours for these supporters are usually in blue with a blue-yellow scarf and banners just like the Penang's team kits colours.
 These supporters always bring drums and large colorful flags to the stadiums.

 Established in 2017, the Penang Football Fans Club (PFFC) is the official supporter club which is registered under the law of Malaysia.
 The main mission of PFFC is to unite football supporters in Penang.
 Besides it will also act as a channel between the fans and the team.

 There are also numerous supporters clubs such as Demi Pulau Pinang, Penang Brotherhood, Penang FC Fan Club, Haria Penang 69, Nindia Bandaraya, Brigade 07, Boys Of North and more in the state.
 Penang had an average gate of 7,301 in the 2016 competitive campaign.
 Sometimes, tourists from foreign countries also attended the matches.

 As of June 2020, Penang had 134,650 followers on social media, the ninth highest among football clubs in Malaysia.

 At matches, Penang fanatic fans sing chants such as "Haria Penang Haria", "Sehati Sejiwa" which means "One Heart, One Soul" and the state anthem "Untuk Negeri Kita", which means "For our state", to boost their beloved players' morale.
 Fans also throw toilet rolls to the pitch before the match begins.
 The well-known and popular slogan among Penang FC supporters is "Haria Penang Haria".
 It is used as "words of spirit" during and off the game, and as the slogan among supporters.

 Rivalries

-Kedah is the biggest rival for Penang.
+Kedah Darul Aman is the biggest rival for Penang.
 Penang fans consider their main rivalries to be with (in order) Kedah, Perak and Perlis.
-Matches against fellow northern region sides KSK Tambun Tulang F.C., Kuala Muda Naza F.C., Kedah United F.C., Sungai Ara F.C., PBAPP F.C., SDMS Kepala Batas F.C., Bukit Tambun F.C., and Perak YBU F.C. have only taken place intermittently, due to the clubs often being in separate divisions.
+Matches against fellow northern region sides Perlis United, Kuala Muda Naza, Kedah United, Sungai Ara, PBAPP, SDMS Kepala Batas, Bukit Tambun, and Perak YBU have only taken place intermittently, due to the clubs often being in separate divisions.